Five numbers that tell us a lot about the Seahawks’ 4-1 start

 Explosive plays have long been a benchmark of success for the Seahawks under coach Pete Carroll, whose offensive philosophy is predicated on using the run to set up big plays in the passing game, specifically out of play-action.

 Debate that philosophy all you want — and whether it makes sense in the ever-evolving NFL.
-But the numbers the Seahawks are putting up so far this season are unlikely to persuade Carroll he’s wrong.
+But the numbers the Seahawks are putting up this season are unlikely to persuade Carroll he’s wrong.

 Tyler Lockett on pace for 96 receptions